karmab/kcli/doc/index.rst

 the syntax is the same.
 If a $name.ign is found in the current directory, it will be used instead

-For ovirt, you will need to install an `additional hook <https://gerrit.ovirt.org/#/c/100008>`__ for ignition support
+For ignition support on ovirt, you will either need a version of ovirt
+>= 4.3.4 or to install an `additional hook <https://gerrit.ovirt.org/#/c/100008>`__ and set ignitionhook to True for the given ovirt client

 A similar mechanism allows customization for other providers.